 PIN the article for later here!

-Now, to be fair, the Utes knew about the structures before this.
 However, the cowboys made their “discovery” famous and got more people involved in the excavation and preservation.
+This led to the timeline of events to create Mesa Verde National Park and the opportunity for visitors to see it today.

 In fact, in Mesa Verde National Park, you will see not only cliff dwellings but a progression of homes and religious buildings.
 The Puebloans lived here for more than 600 years, from around A.D.
 600 to around 1300.
 Take that European castles!
 (Don’t worry, I love you too!)